A Unique Gift For History Buffs

 Meet Some Past Letterjoy Pen Pals

-Learn about a few of the presidents, generals, inventors, and other historical figures who could grace your mailbox.
+Learn about a few of the presidents, generals, inventors, and other figures who Letterjoy members have received mail from.

 Letters from General William T. Sherman